GitKelley/scraper/README.md

 **POST** `/api/scrape-rental`

-Accepts a JSON body with a URL field (Zapier will call this from Google Forms):
+Accepts a JSON body with a URL field:

 ```json
 {